mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Notice numbness or tingling of your lips, hands, or feet

 ### Having Your Central Venous Catheter Inserted
-On or before Day −4, you and your caregiver will come to MSKCC's Interventional Radiology Department at the main hospital to have a central venous catheter inserted into the wall of your chest.
+Prior to starting your conditioning treatment, you and your caregiver will come to MSKCC's Interventional Radiology Department at the main hospital to have a central venous catheter inserted into the wall of your chest.

 A central venous catheter is a tube that is inserted into a large vein near your collarbone.
 On the outside of your body, the catheter divides into 2 or 3 smaller tubes called lumens.